CharityConn/CharityConnect/tokenscript/README.md

 1. Manually replace frontend servers references to production's
 2. Manually replace contract addresses and chains in `tokenscript.xml`
+3. Update `isProd` to `true`
-3. `pnpm run build` (rename the TokenScript file and only commit the TokenScript file in `frontend/src/assets/tokenscripts/`)
+4. `pnpm run build` (rename the TokenScript file and only commit the TokenScript file in `frontend/src/assets/tokenscripts/`)
-4. One-time only: Make sure production contract `scriptURI` links to this correctly
+5. One-time only: Make sure production contract `scriptURI` links to this correctly